Self awareness, flexibility of learning, and positive academic esteem

 - English as Second Language

-Stevenson offers two academic support courses, Study Skills and Learning Strategies.
+Stevenson offers two academic support courses, Skills for Academic Success and Learning Strategies.
 Taught by members of the Learning Center, both courses are designed to ensure a smooth academic transition at Stevenson and to create the most successful experience possible.
-Study Skills and Learning Strategies provide students with effective learning tools such as note-taking strategies, time management, test-taking tips, organizational techniques and ways to utilize the official Stevenson Pirate Planner.
+Skills for Academic Success and Learning Strategies provide students with effective learning tools such as note-taking strategies, time management, test-taking tips, organizational techniques and ways to utilize the official Stevenson Pirate Planner.
 Our goal is to build the essential learning skills needed to be successful Stevenson students.

 Stevenson wants to give every student the opportunity to succeed.
 The Learning Center will work with students and parents to create an Accommodations Plan for students with documented learning differences and/or any other diagnosed disabilities that impact learning.